ami-arkhan/study/codes/various-problem/rectangular-area-of-histogram/README.md

+## Learn:
+- Divide and Conquer: Problem is divided into 2 parts and each part is solved.

+- Problem solving methods:
+  - [x] Recursion: Each part is recursively called to solve.

-# Problem:
+## Problem:
-Find largest rectangular area of a histogram.
+Find largest rectangular area of the histogram.

+Total heights in a histogram are between 10~10000.

-# Input:
+### Input:

 20    // Total test cases